 - Free food (and good coffee).
 Some companies, like Google and Pixar, go all out, offering every meal, snack and treat for free.
 This appetizing perk can save employees a lot of time and money.
 (Plus, it’s great for spontaneous eaters/poor meal planners.)

 - Concierge services.
 Employees value work-life balance.
 And errands and chores are boring even when you have the time to do them.
 Win over employees (and recruits) by providing access to a concierge service that assists with daily tasks like dry cleaning pickup or basic auto servicing.

-While great perks and benefits will no doubt help your efforts to recruit and retain good people, remember that creative professionals want to work with companies whose values align with their own.
-Build and promote your attractive corporate culture and establish a reputation for fostering a supportive working environment.
+While great perks and benefits will no doubt help your efforts to recruit and retain good people, remember that job candidates want to work with companies whose values align with their own.
+Build and promote your attractive company culture and establish a reputation for fostering a supportive working environment.